Semi-Passive RFID PCB: The Innovative Engine of IoT Combining Passive Communication and Active Sensing

 RFID Technology Radar Comparison

-The table below clearly compares the characteristics of three mainstream RFID technologies from multiple dimensions, helping you make the best choice based on application requirements.
-Semi-Passive technology demonstrates excellent balance across several key indicators.
+The table below clearly compares the characteristics of the three mainstream RFID technologies across multiple dimensions, helping you make the best choice based on application requirements.
+Semi-Passive technology demonstrates exceptional balance in several key metrics.

 Feature Dimension Passive RFID Semi-passive RFID Active RFID